NextronSystems/thor-manual/scanning/special-scan-modes.rst

 Special Scan Modes
 ==================

-This section describes special purpose scan modes that change THOR's mode of operation or activate particular features.
-Some of these modes need a special license which is highlighted in the ``note`` box.
-If you have any questions regarding pricing of those licenses, please contact our sales department at sales@nextron-systems.com.
+This chapter describes special-purpose scan modes that change THOR's behavior or enable specific features.
+Some of these modes require a special license, which is highlighted in the relevant ``note`` box.
+If you have questions about licensing, please contact our sales department at sales@nextron-systems.com.

 Lab Scanning
 ------------

-Lab scanning mode that is activated with ``--lab``.
-It is used to scan mounted forensic images or a single directory on a forensic workstation.
+Lab scanning mode is activated with ``--lab``.
+It is intended for scanning mounted forensic images or a single directory on a forensic workstation.
 All resource control functions are disabled and deep mode is activated by default.

-The ``--lab`` parameter automatically activates the following other
+The ``--lab`` parameter automatically activates the following options:
-options:

-* deep (scan every file intensively regardless of its extension or magic header, larger file size limit)
+* deep (scan every file intensively regardless of extension or magic header, with a larger file size limit)
-* no-resource-check (do not limit system resources or interrupt scan on low memory)
+* no-resource-check (do not limit system resources or stop the scan on low memory)
-* no-soft (do not automatically activate soft mode on systems with single core CPUs or low memory)
+* no-soft (do not automatically activate soft mode on systems with a single CPU core or low memory)
-* no-scan-lock (do not check for other THOR instances on the same system and do not interrupt scan if another instance has been found)
+* no-scan-lock (do not check for other THOR instances on the same system and do not stop the scan if another instance is found)
-* cross-platform-paths (apply filename IOCs to both Unix and Windows style paths)
+* cross-platform-paths (apply filename IOCs to both Unix-style and Windows-style paths)
-* multi-threading (it automatically sets the number of threads to use to the number of CPU cores found on the workstation)
+* multi-threading (automatically set the number of threads to the number of CPU cores on the workstation)

-The chapter :ref:`use-cases/index:common use cases` contains some use cases in which this scan mode is used.
-You may find the guides useful.
+The chapter :ref:`use-cases/index:common use cases` contains practical examples for this scan mode.

 .. note::